dagbdagb/librenms/doc/Support/Performance-general.md

 Lather, rinse, repeat.

-The skills required for this takes time to master, which is why most end up throwing more hardware at performance problems instead. *This is a valid and highly pragmatic solution.* It may not always work out, or be an available option.
+The skills required for this takes som time and dedication to master, which is why most end up throwing more hardware at performance problems instead. *This is a valid and highly pragmatic solution.* It may not always work out, or be an available option.

 If you are not discouraged yet: